Table of contents

 Bottom Line

-The Nnormal Kjerag is a rare breed: not only is it ultralight, precise, and comfortable – it’s also very durable.
-As a result, this one lands on our top 3 favorites of the year on our best trail running shoes for men guide.
-The Kjerag is a product of legendary Spanish ultrarunner Killian Jornet.
-He not only designed the shoe, but used it to win 2 of the worlds most elite long distance races in 2022: the UTMB and the Hardrock 100.
+The Nnormal Kjerag 02 is a rare breed: not only is it ultralight, precise, and impressively comfortable — it’s also very durable.
+As a result, this one lands on our top three favorites of the year in our best trail running shoes for men guide.
+The Kjerag 02 is a product of legendary Spanish ultrarunner Killian Jornet.
+He not only designed the shoe, but also used the original version to win two of the world’s most elite long-distance races in 2022: the UTMB and the Hardrock 100.

-Senior Gear Analyst Ian Krammer put more than 500 miles on the Kjerag running and hiking through the backcountry of the Colorado Rockies and Utah’s National Parks.
-His rigorous testing finds this shoe offers top-tier technical performance on rough routes, walking a fine line between a featherlight feel and excellent control.
+Our rigorous testing of both models (01 and 02) finds this shoe offers top-tier technical performance on rough routes, walking a fine line between a featherlight feel and excellent control.
 The minimalist midsole and stripped-down design deliver excellent energy return without bulky cushioning.
 There’s no rock plate or insole, but that means every step is hyper-responsive for runners who want to feel every contour.
-And, it’s quality materials and excellent construction makes these impressively long-lasting.
+And, it’s quality materials and excellent construction make these impressively long-lasting.

 But premium performance comes at a price, making it one of the most expensive trail runners on our list.
-The minimal padding, a long, narrow fit, and lack of an insole means it may miss the mark for beginners, those with wide feet, and runners looking for lots of foam cushioning.
+The minimal padding, a long, narrow fit, and lack of an insole mean it may miss the mark for beginners, those with wide feet, and runners looking for lots of foam cushioning.
 The snug, tightly woven upper isn’t the most breathable design, and without a rock plate, sharp rocks and debris are more noticeable.
-This shoe is overkill for casual outings – but for serious racers and moderate-to-technical trails, the Kjerag is the best of the best when speed and responsiveness are priority.
+This shoe is overkill for casual outings, but for serious racers and moderate-to-technical trails, the Kjerag 02 is the best of the best when speed and responsiveness are priorities.

 Quick Specs